DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 ## Core idea

-Imagine we’re trying to train a function to classify images "is it a plane? / bird? / horse? etc." In order to train this function, we'll start with a random initialization and take some steps to minimize a loss function.
+Imagine we’re trying to train a function to classify images "is it a plane? / bird? / horse? etc." In order to train this function, we'll start with a random initialisation and take some steps to minimise a loss function.
 So one of our first problems is how to choose this loss function.

 For example, here’s an input image:

 ![image of a horse](img/example_horse.png)

 Our function should classify this as a horse.
 We can give our function one point if it gets it right, and nothing if it gets it wrong.
 This is called accuracy.
 Unfortunately accuracy isn’t continuous - we’re either right (if we said horse) or wrong (e.g. if we said dog).
-It’s hard to optimize such a hard "right or wrong" outcome, so we _relax_ our outputs & change our function to predict a probability distribution over all the possible labels for the image.
+It’s hard to optimise such a hard "right or wrong" outcome, so we _relax_ our outputs & change our function to predict a probability distribution over all the possible labels for the image.

 > "Relax" in this context essentially means: "hey there, function, chill on this "horse" business a bit - it might be a large dog, after all".

-So the output might look like this:
+The output might look like this:

 ![bar chart of probabilities, with the highest spike by "horse"](img/activations_probs.png)